RN255/drinks-sales-sql-analysis/README.md

 HAVING COUNT (item_id) > 12
 ORDER BY num_items DESC);

-## Section 3 - Understand the most popular items and most valuale orders
+## Section 3 - Understand the most popular items and most valuable orders

 -- 1. Combine the menu_items and order_details tables into a single table.